foundry-rs/starknet-foundry/docs/src/testing/contracts.md

     };
 }
 ```
-You also could skip the de-serialization of the `panic_data`, and not use `map_string_error`, but this way you can actually use assertions on the `ByteArray` that was used to panic.
+You also could skip the de-serialization of the `panic_data`, and not use `map_error_to_string`, but this way you can actually use assertions on the `ByteArray` that was used to panic.

 > 📝 **Note**
 >